YijiaG-Jessica/YijiaG-Jessica/README.md

 # Hey, everyone!
-I am Yijia ✨
+I am Yijia ✨ Nice to meet you!

 ## Education